ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

 1. **Document upload.** The system automatically identifies the format of uploaded file and OCR gets triggered if image-based inputs.
 2. **Engine.** A cloud solution is used to be scalable enough to handle large volumes of documents simultaneously.
 3. **Storage.** Both the original image and the extracted text is stored in the Documents Storage, linked by the same Document ID.
-4. **Multi-language Support.**: The OCR engine supports multiple languages to cater to serve wide range of clients.
+4. **Multi-language Support.** The OCR engine supports multiple languages to serve wide range of clients.

 ### **v.
 Backend API Design**